rose-tool/roset/README.md

 3. Now, to build the image, copy the VM file provided by the vendor (e.g., `.tar.gz` for Juniper, or `.vmdk` for RouterOS) inside the corresponding OS folder (e.g. `vmx`) and run `make`.
 The process will take few minutes.

-**NOTE:** For now, the container name is hardcoded into ROSE-T [here](https://github.com/Skazza94/roset/blob/51665243d054ccb9af8da91503ebc6b9716ec8c6/src/rs4lk/configuration/vendor/vmx_configuration.py#L159C35-L159C35).
-We plan to add a configuration parameter to specify the image name.
+**NOTE:** For now, the container name is hardcoded into ROSE-T. We plan to add a configuration parameter to specify the image name.
 If your image name differs, you have to manually change it.

 ## Run a Test